 Is a stocks and shares ISA worth it?

 A stocks and shares ISA could be an ideal way to help fund your future and achieve your medium to long-term goals.
+There are manyA stocks and shares ISA could be an ideal way to help fund your future and achieve your medium to long-term goals.
 There are many benefits, such as:

-- There are different stocks and shares ISAs to suit different needs – You can choose to invest in a stocks and shares ISA that gives you more control over the specific shares you invest in, or one that allows you to invest in ready-made funds which are managed on your behalf.
+- There are different stocks and shares ISAs to suit different needs: You can choose to invest in a stocks and shares ISA that gives you more control over the specific shares you invest in.
+Or one that allows you to invest in ready-made funds which are managed on your behalf.
 You should research which type is best for your needs.

-- You have the potential to earn more than a cash ISA – Investing gives you more potential for growth than a cash ISA.
+- You have the potential to earn more than a cash ISA: Investing gives you more potential for growth than a cash ISA.
 However, it should also be seen as a medium to long-term activity to help mitigate risk, as investments can go down as well as up.

 More information about stocks and shares ISAs